flying-charlie/cs50-final-project/README.md

 This is the main template for all pages, containing the navbar (with a block for extra options), imports for tone.js (from static) and bootstrap, a block for code, a block for the header, and a block for the main HTML.

 #### index.html
-The main page of the website - shows your previously created progressions.
+The home page of the website - shows your previously created progressions.

+#### login.html
+The page to login to your account

+#### register.html
+The page to register a new account

+#### new.html
+The page to create a new progression, with some choices such as time signature and tempo

-####
+#### edit.html
+The main page of the website - where you create and edit progresssions.
+Contains svg for creating a circle of 5ths, as well as javascript to allow for the editing of progressions and playing back of them (using tone.js)

+###